santoshdkolur/KeyFill/README.md

 ## Current Build v0.01

-  - Suggested words are'nt perfect.
+  - Suggested words aren't perfect.
 The model needs to be perfected a bit.
   - This is just the first working prototype.
   - The model was trained on a few english sentences.